noahehall/theBookOfNoah/aws_developer.md

     5. about virtual private gateways
     6. abour routers
     7. about peering connections
-    8. you must know how to build out a VPC from memory and launch instances into public and private subnets ?
+    8. you must know how to build out a VPC from memory and launch instances into public and private subnets
+    9. about VPNs
+    10. about IP addressing
+    11. about routing and routing topology
+    12. about security and filtering
+    13. about EC2s relationship to VPC
+  0. what is a VPC?
+    - a logical datacenter within AWS located in a specific region
+    - consists of internet gateways, virtual private gateways, route tables, network access control lists, subnets, and security groups
+      + you access your VPC via an Internet Gateway or a Virtual Private Gateway
+    - they can span availability zones, but cannot span regions
+      + complete control over IP address range, subnets, route table configuration, and network gateways, security groups, network access control lists, etc
+    - you can create a Hardware Virtual Private Network (VPN) connection between your corporate data center and your VPC and leverage the AWS cloud as an extension of your corporate data center
+      + i.e. a hybrid cloud
-  1. what is a VPC?
+  1. what can you do with a VPC?
+    - launch instances into a subnet of your choosing
+    - assign custom IP address ranges in each subnet
+    - configure route tables between subnets
+    - create internet gateways and attach it to a VPC
+    - better security control over your AWS resources
-    -
+    - create instance security groups
   2. how many availability zones can be mapped to a single subnet
     - it is a 1 to 1 mapping, i.e. a subnet cannot span availability zones
     - 1 subnet = 1 availability zone